 my_dog video if it exists.
 When the video upload is complete, the specified notification URL will receive details about the uploaded media asset.

-- Build URLs for image and video manipulations
+- Build URLs for image and video transformations

 - PHP view helper tags for embedding and transforming images

 - API wrappers: file upload, administration, sprite generation and more